makerdao/community/governance/polls/MIP10c9-SP30 - Whitelist Oasis.app on ETHUSD, WSTETHUSD, WBTCUSD, RENBTCUSD, YFIUSD, UNIUSD, LINKUSD, MANAUSD Oracles - April 18, 2022.md

 ## Review

-The community can vote in this poll to express support or opposition to appending Oasis.app to the ETHUSD, WSTETHUSD, WBTCUSD, RENBTCUSD, YFIUSD, UNIUSD, LINKUSD, & MANAUSD Oracle Security Module whitelists to read current and queued price data.
+The community can vote in this poll to express support or opposition to appending Oasis.app to the following Oracle Security Module whitelists to read current and queued price data:
+* ETHUSD
+* WSTETHUSD
+* WBTCUSD
+* RENBTCUSD
+* YFIUSD
+* UNIUSD
+* LINKUSD
+* MANAUSD

 Please review the application [thread](https://forum.makerdao.com/t/mip10c9-sp30-proposal-to-whitelist-oasis-app-on-ethusd-wstethusd-wbtcusd-renbtcusd-yfiusd-uniusd-linkusd-manausd/14379) to inform your position on this issue before voting.